forrestcoward/MTG-Card-Generator/README.md

 ## Components

 There are two components to this project:
-1. A C# back end consisting of a single Azure function.
+1. A C# back end consisting of an Azure function application.
 The backend generates cards based on a prompt and an image based on the card text.
 2. A Typescript and React front end.
 The front end allows the user to enter a prompt and then renders the generated card on the page.

 ## Build & Run the Backend